bbbradsmith/zensf/readme.txt

 3. Prepare modified banks.
   3.1.
 Copy disassembled .s files from /out_src to /out_mod
   3.2.
 Review /out_info/modlist.txt for things you need to modify:
     3.2.1.
-Any bank F: comment out last 6 bytes and replace with VECTORS macro.
-    3.2.2.
-Any bankswitch write needs to be replaced.
-  3.3.
-Any extra banks needed can be manually added to binlist.txt.
+Any bank F: comment out last 6 bytes and replace with VECTORS macro 3.2.2.
+Any bankswitch write needs to be replaced 3.3.
+Any extra banks needed can be manually added to binlist.txt
-4. Place nmt/chr/pal art files in /in_art folder, edit art.txt to provide an art list and other build paramters.
+4. Place nmt/chr/pal art files in /in_art folder, edit art.txt to provide an art list and other build paramters
-5. Run package.py to build /out_mod and /in_art and work through any exceptions you get.
+5. Run package.py to build /out_mod and /in_art and work through any exceptions you get 5.1.
-   5.1.
 Input:
    5.1.1. /in_art/art.txt
    5.1.2. /out_info/binlist.txt